jmarine/wgs/README.md

 2) Overrides the abstract method "getBaseURL" to specify the procURI or the base URI of the procedures that will be implemented (including the "#" separator).

-3) Override the "onCall" method to develop the business logic of the service.
+3) To develop new RPCs, define the methods as "public" and with the "WampRPC" annotation (you can use the "name" parameter to change the Java method name for WAMP clients).
+You can also override the "onCall" method to intercept the RPCs, and add new business logic.

 4) Finally, attach the modules to the WAMP application context (uri):
 * In GlassFish 3.1.2+: specify the canonical name of the classes in the "modules" init-param of the WampServlet in web.xml configuration file (separated by ',')